ApolloAuto/apollo/docs/specs/Navigation/PwrPak7_Installation_Guide.md

 ## Installation Guide of NovAtel PwrPak7

-NovAtel PwrPak is an integrated INS receiver, which has GNSS receiver and IMU included in the device.
+NovAtel PwrPak7 is an integrated INS receiver, which has GNSS receiver and IMU included in the device.

 ![novatel_pp7](images/pp7_pic.jpg)